You want tacos? We’ve got tacos.

 1759 State St., Schenectady • (Facebook) • lamexicanarestaurantandgrocery.com

-You enter through the grocery side, navigating tight aisles heaving with Mexican breads, colorful hot sauces and dry beans before you reach the counter at the back.
-Order your tacos there — you can watch the cooks through the pass-through window — then drift left past the fridge of Jarritos sodas into the recently added restaurant space, where yellow walls, long tables and a full bar await.
+Enter through the grocery side, navigating tight aisles heaving with Mexican breads, colorful hot sauces and dry beans to reach the counter at the back where you’ll order your tacos and watch the cooks through the pass-through window on the kitchen.
+But drift left, past the fridge of Jarritos sodas, and you’ll enter a newer and large dining room with yellow walls, long tables and a full bar.
 This is a family business, and the recipes draw on the Oaxaca and Jalisco regions of Mexico.
-Soft flour tortillas come filled with everything from carnitas to lengua, dressed with cilantro, onion, lime and a housemade salsa verde.
-Fair warning: the sugared fruits by the counter are nearly impossible to walk past without buying.
+Soft flour tortillas are filled with everything from carnitas to lengua, dressed with cilantro, onion, lime and a housemade salsa verde.
+If you’re waiting for take out, choose a few sugared fruits by the counter as a post-prandial sweet treat.

 TROY